Performance optimization review

 Database

-This document does not provide in-depth MySQL tuning instructions because each store and environment is different, but we can make some general recommendations.
+This document does not provide in-depth MySQL tuning instructions because each store and environment is different, but Adobe can make general recommendations.

-The Adobe Commerce database (as well as any other database) is sensitive to the amount of memory available for storing data and indexes.
-To effectively leverage MySQL data indexation, the amount of memory available should be, at minimum, close to half the size of the data stored in the database.
+The Adobe Commerce database (and any other database) is sensitive to the amount of memory available for storing data and indexes.
+To effectively use MySQL data indexation, the amount of memory available should be, at minimum, close to half the size of the data stored in the database.

 Optimize the innodb_buffer_pool_instances setting to avoid issues with multiple threads attempting to access the same instance.
 The value of the max_connections parameter should correlate with the total number of PHP threads configured in the application server.
 Use the following formula to calculate the best value for innodb-thread-concurrency: